 How our governance process works

-Each fund has a mandate that sets out its aims and how it intends to meet them.
-The Fund Governance Group ratifies the mandate of any new fund to make sure it can be managed in line with expectations and is likely to deliver good customer outcomes.
+The Fund Governance Group ratifies the design of any new fund to make sure it can be managed in line with expectations and that it is likely to deliver good customer outcomes.

 For non-insured funds, like our Risk-Managed Portfolios, it ensures compliance with MiFID II and PROD principles regarding target market, suitability, and transparency of reporting.